 The most common reason that someone will sell their business is simply for their retirement.
 Once they have reached a certain age or hit a financial target, they may want to step away and start enjoying their life outside of work.
 The revenue sale for the business can then be used to supplement their retirement income and allow them to enjoy a comfortable lifestyle and step away from the pressures of running a business.
 When people retire, they often want to leave management to someone in-house for a smooth transition and a management buyout will be a good solution.

 Another reason that an individual might decide to sell is simply that the business is growing and they want to cash in when things are going well.
 Comparable to selling high in investing, it makes financial sense to sell when the business is performing well and investors are often willing to pay above the market value if the business has the potential to keep growing.
+You can learn more about how you can sell your company after growth with Legal Vision UK.

 As mentioned before, there are pressures in running a business and these can take their toll (particularly if you have been doing it for many years).
 The best business books will highlight many of the hurdles that successful entrepreneurs have overcome.
 It is not uncommon for business owners to suffer from burnout, which can then impact their individual performance, the performance of their business and their personal life.
 An owner at this point may want to step back and find something less stressful to do with their life.